top of page

 Viola canadensis

-Canada Violet, our only woodland violet, offers superb groundcover in shady gardens and serves as a host plant for Fritillary butterflies.
+Canada violet, our only woodland violet, offers superb groundcover in shady gardens and serves as a host plant for fritillary butterflies.

 Canada Violet